Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 The dehydrator is an Excalibur and it came with a really nice book of instructions – so you can bet that I am going to try different things on an experimental basis so that when the summer harvest comes in, we are good to go!

 I also received my order from Emergency Essentials this week.
-Lots of good stuff including some freeze dried ice cream and one of my favorite oil lights (currently on sale for $3.99).
+Lots of good stuff including some freeze dried ice cream and one of my favorite oil lights.

 Okay, enough about me.
 Let’s get on to the Sunday Survival Buzz.